CMB Professional Development Committee

 The PEOPLE program is a pre-college program for underrepresented minority students that is designed to teach students how to apply, be successfully admitted, and enroll at the University of Wisconsin-Madison.
 Mentor a high school students in the biological sciences as part of their summer research experience in a CMB research lab.

 Research Experience for Undergraduates (REU)

-Each summer, the CMB Program participates in the Research Experience for Undergraduates (REU) Biological SIGNALS program, a 10-week summer science research program for undergraduate minority students from across the country.
+Each summer, the CMB Program participates in the Research Experience for Undergraduates (REU) Cellular and Molecular Biology of Stress (CMBS) program, a 10-week summer science research program for undergraduate minority students from across the country.
 Undergraduate researchers work with graduate students and postdoc mentors to complete a research project.
 Opportunity involves direct mentoring of undergraduate students who complete a research project, poster, paper, and final presentation.

 Resources & Guides

 To help current and prospective students understand their career opportunities after graduation, a CMB student and member of the Professional Development Committee compiled this resource showing alumni career development at 1, 4, and 7 years post graduation.

 Professional Development Activities Timeline